The Proportions of the Bases Are Consistent Within a Species

 Conclusion

 The convergence of high‑throughput sequencing with machine‑learning models is accelerating the discovery of hidden patterns in base‑pair distribution across the tree of life.
-That said, deep neural networks trained on millions of genomes can now predict a species’ thermal tolerance, mutation bias, or even its propensity for horizontal gene transfer based solely on subtle deviations from expected A‑T versus G‑C ratios.
+Deep neural networks trained on millions of genomes can now predict a species’ thermal tolerance, mutation bias, or even its propensity for horizontal gene transfer based solely on subtle deviations from expected A‑T versus G‑C ratios.
 Such predictive power opens the door to proactive surveillance of emerging pathogens, allowing public‑health officials to anticipate which viral lineages might acquire increased transmissibility by scanning for atypical nucleotide skew in surveillance datasets.

 Conclusion